 - Select “Device Preferences” or “Storage and Reset”.
 (Options will vary depending on your TV.).

 - Select “Factory Reset”.

-- Your TV will then ask you if you would like to proceed with the factory reset.
+- Your TV will then ask if you want to proceed with the factory reset.
 Press “OK” to continue.

 - Once the reset is complete, try to power on the TV.
-If it continues to restart loop, try the other fixes in this article.
+If the restart loop is still present, please try the other fixes in this article.

-Here are the steps you need to update your TV’s software.
+Here are the steps you need to follow to update your TV’s software:

 - Select “Software Update” or “System Update”.
 (Options will vary depending on your TV).
 Your television will then scan for available updates.

-- Once scanned, you should be able to choose “Update Now”.
-This will make the software update begin.
+- Once scanned, you should be able to choose “Update Now” and start the update.

-- Once it is complete, try to power on the TV.
-If it continues to restart loop, move on to the other fixes in this article.
+- Once the update is complete, try to power on the TV.

 If your Sony TV has an issue where it keeps turning itself on and off, you should factory reset it.
 Before you perform a factory reset, you may want to copy some of the data saved on your TV to your Google account.